Decrease in turbine size

 Average savings on hardware

-Trond Gudmundsen works as a technical engineer with a background in blacksmithing and construction welding in Oslo, Norway.
-He started his consultancy office Designcraft in 2010 and works with his customers to design metal construction and general product development.
+Trond Gudmundsen is a technical engineer with a background in blacksmithing and construction welding in Oslo, Norway.
+He started his consultancy office Designcraft in 2010 and works with his customers in metal construction design and general product development projects.
 Currently, he is working on a project for DeepRiver AS, a company that is active in the research and development of power plants that produce electricity from slow/fast moving river, ocean, and tidal currents.
-In this project, Trond is implementing design solutions to improve the efficiency of the turbines using fluid mechanics simulations results obtained from SimScale.

 DeepRiver AS needed to test the energy efficiency of its turbine design called the Pilot Turbine to determine which design solutions would improve its product.
 The physical prototype was based on an old water wheel concept, which was full-scale tested in Klapeida, Lithuania.